GEORGE EDWARD DOUGHTY 1898–1981

 Occupation: locomotive fireman

-Household: living with wife Ruth and Frederick and Sarah Smedley, parents in law
+Household: living with wife Ruth, hairdresser, and Frederick and Sarah Smedley, parents in law, and one other person

 Reasons for inclusion on the Radcliffe on Trent Roll of Honour